 This is the most common type of leather used and is also the best quality found in dress shoes.
-Full grain leather is characterised by its luxurious and smooth surface with minimal flaws.
+Full-grain leather is characterised by its luxurious and smooth surface with minimal flaws.
 This means that it’s often used in its natural state without the need for sanding or buffing of imperfections.
-More importantly it’s strong because the fibres and grain haven’t been modified from its natural state.
-Aesthetically, full grain also develops a natural patina layer which protects the leather from wear.
+More importantly, it’s strong because the fibres and grain haven’t been modified from their natural state.
+Aesthetically, full-grain also develops a natural patina layer that protects the leather from wear.
 We still recommend you look after your dress shoes with additional supplements though.

 Top Grain Leather